turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 });
 ///example taken from the mochajs.org page
   ```
-  (example taken from the mochajs.org page)
   * Mocha also provides `Exports`, `QUnit` and `Require` styles.

-The default style that you'll likely see is BDD
+The default style that you'll likely see is BDD.

 #### Assertions and Chai